A twist on the classic Amatriciana, this Rigatoni Amatriciana recipe is quick, simple, and will feed a crowd!

 What is Guanciale?

-Guanciale is a type of cured meat made from pork cheeks.
+Guanciale is a type of cured meat made from pork jowl/ cheeks.
 It is very fatty, rich and flavorful, and is typically seasoned with salt, and other herbs.

 Ingredients and Substitutions